2021 Vault Rankings

 In Europe & the Middle East

-In the recent past, Europe was the stronghold of ADL's operations-indeed, ADL operates offices in 18 different cities in Europe covering the whole range of functional and industry practices and employing over 60% of the firm's entire consulting staff.
-For junior staff, the majority of casework typically takes place within national markets, although there are frequent opportunities for project related travel.
+In the recent past, Europe was the stronghold of ADL's operations-indeed, ADL operates offices in 19 different cities in Europe covering the whole range of functional and industry practices and employing over 50% of the firm's entire consulting staff.
+For junior staff, the majority of casework typically takes place within national markets, although there are frequent opportunities for international staffing (largely remotely in 2020-21 but expecting to return to onsite delivery later in the year).
 Consultants and Managers can take part in ADL's global Short Term Mobility Program and move between offices for periods of 6 months or less.
 Mobility for more senior people is also encouraged.

-For entry level positions, ADL often recruits scientists and engineers as well as economics graduates from the best local schools / universities.
-Training (global and local) is provided as part of career development and new consultants can expect to attend one or two training sessions in their first years.
-In addition ADL provides online training in a number of topic areas to allow consultants to specialize.
+For entry level positions, ADL has a preference for scientists and engineers at a Masters or PhD level as well as economics and business graduates from the best local schools / universities.
+Training (global and local) is provided as part of career development and new consultants can expect to attend one or two training weeklong sessions in their first years (in 2020 these were delivered online and we expect to continue with online training until September 2021).
+In addition, ADL provides online training in a number of topic areas to allow consultants to specialize.

 For more experienced hires, ADL tends to look for consultants who possess strong practical industry experience combined with excellent knowledge of key trends and dynamics.
 Arthur D. Little puts emphasis on not only strong analytical skills, client orientation and teaming, but also on creativity, entrepreneurial attitude, and communication.
 Recent expansion means that a number of Partner level hires have taken place, together with internal promotions.